ssanj/Shortbread/README.markdown

 #Configuration options

   The following are the configuration options and defaults defined for Shortbread.
 You can override any options you wish.

+//name of the scripts directory
     def scriptDirectoryName = "scripts"

-    //location of the files exercising the javascript under test def testScriptPath: Path = sourceDirectoryName / testDirectoryName / webappDirectoryName / scriptDirectoryName
+//location of the files exercising the javascript under test
+    def testScriptPath: Path = sourceDirectoryName / testDirectoryName / webappDirectoryName / scriptDirectoryName

 //files that contain the javascript tests
     def scriptFiles = "*.html"

-    //the set of files that are executed def scriptFileSet: PathFinder = testScriptPath ** scriptFiles
+//the set of files that are executed
+    def scriptFileSet: PathFinder = testScriptPath ** scriptFiles

-    //should the browsers exit at the end of the tests def exitOnCompletion = true
+//should the browsers exit at the end of the tests?
+    def exitOnCompletion = true

 //Browsers to use.
     def driverSeq:Seq[NamedDriver] = Seq(DefaultFoxConfig.webDriver, DefaultChromeConfig.webDriver)

 #Configuring different browser combinations

  For custom driver configurations please see [Selenium Webdriver doco](http://seleniumhq.org/docs/09_webdriver.html#webdriver-implementations) and supply your custom driver to  the `driverSeq` option.
- See [DefaultDrivers](/blob/master/src/main/scala/DefaultDrivers.scala) for example configurations.
+ See [DefaultDrivers](blob/master/src/main/scala/DefaultDrivers.scala) for example configurations.

 #Examples